nikhil21268/Interprocess-Communication/README.md

 ## Interprocess Communication (IPC) Programs

+This repository contains implementations of the problem statement titled "Interprocess Communication."
+The goal is to exchange information between two programs, P1 and P2, using three different IPC mechanisms: Unix domain sockets, FIFOs, and shared memory.

+### Problem Statement Overview

+The problem statement requires the following functionalities:

+1. **P1 Program:**
+   - Generate an array of 50 random strings.
+   - Send groups of five consecutive elements of the array to P2 with corresponding IDs (indices).
+   - Receive acknowledgment from P2 containing the highest ID received.
+   - Send the next batch of strings, starting from the successor of the acknowledged ID.

+2. **P2 Program:**
+   - Accept received strings and print their IDs and content.
+   - Send back the highest ID received to acknowledge the strings.

 This repository contains three programs showcasing different Interprocess Communication mechanisms in C:

 1. **Unix Domain Sockets**
 2. **FIFO (First In, First Out)**
 3. **Shared Memory**

+### Implementation Details

+#### 1. Unix Domain Sockets

+- **P1 Program (P1socket.c):**
+  - Generates and sends strings using Unix domain sockets.

+- **P2 Program (P2socket.c):**
+  - Accepts strings, prints IDs and content.
+  - Sends back the highest received ID.

+#### 2. FIFOs

+- **P1 Program (P1FIFO.c):**
+  - Generates and sends strings using FIFOs.

+- **P2 Program (P2FIFO.c):**
+  - Accepts strings, prints IDs and content.
+  - Sends back the highest received ID.

+#### 3. Shared Memory

+- **P1 Program (LMsender.c):**
+  - Generates and sends strings using shared memory.

+- **P2 Program (LMreceiver.c):**
+  - Accepts strings, prints IDs and content.
+  - Sends back the highest received ID.

 ### 1. Unix Domain Sockets